MarshalJoe/joecmarshall/content/posts/preorder-hands-on-bug-bounty.md

 draft: false
 ---

-Hey everybody.
 This October I'll be releasing my first book with Packt publishing, *Hands-On Bug Bounty for Penetration Testers*.

 The book covers: